 Can it be used in conjunction with other forms of treatment?

 Yes!
-Laser Therapy is often used with other forms of therapy, including chiropractic, osteopathy, physiotherapy, sports massage, soft tissue mobilisation, and even following surgery.
+Laser Therapy is often used with other forms of therapy, including chiropractic, osteopathy, physiotherapy, sports massage, soft tissue mobilization, and even following surgery.

-Will one or two Summus Medical Laser sessions suffice?
+Will one or two laser therapy sessions suffice?

-While one session of Summus Medical Laser may produce pain relief, after this initial pain relief, sessions must be continued to allow therapeutic effects to set in.
+While one session of laser therapy may produce pain relief, after this initial pain relief, sessions must be continued to allow therapeutic effects to set in.
 Without multiple sessions, only pain relief will be achieved, not significant therapeutic effect (healing).
 Once you feel the pain relief, it is advised not to resume vigorous exercise that could exacerbate your condition and cause further damage.

 How often should a patient be treated?